GuardianRG/octalysisprime/manuscript/landing.md

 T>
 T> Returning to previously-watched videos is great for learning.
 T>
 T> Because Yu-kai's videos are often packed with information, they have high 'replay value'.
-And yet, we know some of you are quite extrinsically motivated, so we created a new item: the **Orb of Channeled Wisdome**.
+And yet, we know some of you are quite extrinsically motivated, so we created a new item: the **Orb of Channeled Wisdom**.
 By using this orb (there are others), you can even receive EXP for watching 'old' videos.

 Maybe you don't want to watch videos over and over.